Old Links Used in Class - Spring 2025

 • The Motifs identified by MEME could then be used for searching database of sequences

-• Blast output vs. motif search using Mast or Using BG_0.5
+• Blast output vs. motif search using Mast or Using BGHMM

 C - Protein profile (protein family) databases: